 Results for 1996 related to gender and race/ethnicity are highlighted below.
-More complete results for the various demographic subgroups examined by the NAEP mathematics assessment can be found in Chapters 2 and 4 of this report, the NAEP 1996 Mathematics State Report for New Jersey.
+More complete results for the various demographic subgroups examined by the NAEP mathematics assessment can be found in Chapters 2 and 4 of this report, the NAEP 1996 Mathematics State Report for the DDESS.

-- The average mathematics scale score of fourth-grade males was higher than that of females in New Jersey; nationwide, however, the performance of males did not differ significantly from that of females. - At the fourth grade, White students in New Jersey had an average mathematics scale score that was higher than that of Black and Hispanic students but was lower than that of Asian/Pacific Islander students.
+- The average mathematics scale score of fourth-grade males was higher than that of females in the DDESS; nationwide, however, the performance of males did not differ significantly from that of females. - The average mathematics scale score of eighth-grade males did not differ significantly from that of females in both the DDESS and the nation. - At the fourth grade, White students in the DDESS had an average mathematics scale score that was higher than that of Black and Hispanic students. - At the eighth grade, White students in the DDESS had an average mathematics scale score that was higher than that of Black and Hispanic students.